aseprite/docs/layers.md

 *Locked*: If the layer is locked ![Locked layer icon](layers/locked-layer.png), you cannot draw on it.
 By default all layers are unlocked/editable ![Editable layer icon](layers/editable-layer.png).

-*Continuous*: Added in v1.1, this option is used to indicate what kind of [cels](cel.md) you prefer when they are created for this specific layer.
+*Continuous*: This option is used to indicate what kind of [cels](cel.md) you prefer when they are created for this specific layer.
 See the [Continuous Layers](continuous-layers.md) section for more information.